Toyota Crown: China

-In November 2022, FAW Toyota announced plans to sell the sixteenth-generation Crown Sedan in China as an imported model, marking the return of this model to the Chinese market after the domestically-produced fourteenth-generation Sedan was discontinued in 2020.
+In November 2022, FAW Toyota announced plans to sell the sixteenth-generation Crown Sedan in China as an imported model, marking the return of this model to the Chinese market after the domestically produced fourteenth-generation sedan was discontinued in 2020.
 It was showcased in a mock-up prototype form at the Guangzhou Auto Show in December 2022.
+A working prototype of the FCEV model, built to Chinese specifications, was later showcased by Toyota at Fuji Speedway during the 2023 Fuji 24 Hours endurance race.